 Working Visas Required

 A rule of thumb for job opportunities here is that you are unable to legally work in a job position where there are sufficient locals able to perform the same job as well as a foreigner.
-Therefore, the main job people get in South East Asia is teaching English.
-Many schools need native speakers to help teach their students and for a backpacker you can make a really nice wage helping out.
+Therefore, the main job backpackers get in South East Asia is teaching English.
+Many schools need native speakers to help teach their students and for a backpacker, you can make a really nice wage helping out.
 Obviously, having a teaching degree, background, or other qualifications can help you get a better position making even more money to fund your adventures.
 But qualifications aren't always necessary, just an open mind, friendly attitude and enthusiasm to help out.

 Although the traditional paid jobs you can find are limited, there is another path to income where a visa isn’t needed.
 Becoming a digital nomad, aka doing jobs that are 100% online, has been an extremely popular and rapidly rising position for travellers in Asia.
-In fact, there are many different ways to work remotely, a major one being through media and content creation and with social media growing to what it is now, instagrammers, bloggers, vloggers, and other influencers have found that people love to see and hear about adventures in foreign lands.
-Thus, starting up your own page for content can lead to paid advertising, product and tour reviews.
-Beyond this, people can find work doing freelance marketing, social media marketing, virtual tutoring, and more.
+There are many different ways to work remotely, a major one being through media and content creation and with social media growing to what it is now, Instagrammers, bloggers, vloggers, and other influencers have found that people love to see and hear about adventures in foreign lands.
+Thus, starting up your own page for content can lead to paid advertising, product, and tour reviews.
+Beyond this, people can find work doing virtual assisting, freelance marketing, social media marketing, virtual tutoring, and more.
 Due to the advances in technology opportunities have arisen for travellers to still make a leaving no matter where they are and despite happening all over the world, it has become especially popular in locations like Bali and Chiang Mai.
 There's plenty of digital nomad resources out there i.e. LocationIndie and ExpertVagabond.

 First time backpacking South East Asia?

-If this is your first time backpacking South East Asia, try not to travel alone.
+If this is your first time backpacking South East Asia, why not travel with a group?
 Having people with knowledge of the region and understanding of the culture to guide you - at least for the first part of your journey - is very helpful to make your trip as safe and fun as possible.
-Whether you’re a solo traveller or travelling with some friends, group tours are the best option for you.
-It is a great idea to join a larger group of similar and like-minded people to start your journey with.
-Creating memories and experiencing different adventures can lead to friendships that last a lifetime, while also providing the benefits that travelling in a group offers.
+Whether you’re a solo traveller, or travelling with some friends, or in a couple. group tours are a great option!
+Join a larger group of like-minded people to start your journey, creating memories that can lead to lifelong friendships and providing the benefits of travelling in a group at the same time.